ircanywhere/ircanywhere.github.io/docs/source/server/channels.rst

    :param string mode: Mode string
    :returns: void

-.. js:function:: ChannelManager.updateTopic(A, channel, topic, setby)
+.. js:function:: ChannelManager.updateTopic(key, channel, topic, setby)

    Updates the specific channel's topic and setby in the internal records.

-   :param objectid A: valid Mongo ObjectID for the networks collection
+   :param objectid key: A valid Mongo ObjectID for the networks collection
    :param string channel: A valid channel name
    :param string topic: The new topic
    :param string setby: A setter string, usually in the format of 'nickname!username@hostname'